Halloween Town, Revisited

 After this interrogation, Sally runs in to tell you that Heartless have shown up in Halloween Town, and they have a bunch of gifts.
 Of course, they’re playing with / breaking them, because I can’t underline this enough: unless they’re being guided by a directing will, Heartless are dorky children.
 You head back to town square, where the Mayor repeats the “only an elected official” joke!
 This is the third time!

 You fight the Heartless, in a battle that for no good reason includes a present recovery mechanic taken from the medallion recovery mechanic in Port Royal.
 We will never see it again.
-Accompanying the mechanic is something more interesting: the last new minor Heartless in Vanilla KH2: the Graveyard (though it’s possible that Shamans riding Living Bones with heads still haven’t been introduced, if you want to split that hair).
-The Graveyard is a very dangerous Heartless, and at the end of the game, its EXP compares to those Heartless on the final world.
+Accompanying the mechanic is something more interesting: it’s the last new minor Heartless in Vanilla KH2, simply known as the “Graveyard” (though it’s possible that Shamans riding Living Bones with heads still haven’t been introduced, if you want to split that hair).
+The Graveyard is a very dangerous Heartless, and at the end of the game, its EXP compares to EXP drops on the final world.
 This is notable, because KH2 doesn’t have a KH1-esque moment where every world is given the same challenge level, so the Graveyard is rated like a final-world enemy despite appearing several worlds before the end of the game!
 Rough.
 It’s no Hot Rod, but still: rough.
 The Graveyard are similar to the Toy Soldier enemy, complete with butcher’s knife and axe, but minus the pop-gun.
 Not only are they dangerous at any given moment, but they can also transform into a nearly invincible form where they pop a tombstone out of the top and summon a bunch of ghosts.
 Giant pains, that’s what they are.

 After clearing the Heartless, it becomes clear just how little Jack understands Christmas by showing he doesn’t even understand that the toys are presents – he thinks the decorative boxes exist for their own sake (I think this is nearly a unique character insight from KH2, but is undermined by the fact that they manufactured toys in the film.
 So close!).
 But there’s no time to dwell on that: Finkelstein informs you of the ambush from the intro, and tells you that his experiment has been stolen as well.
 Jack and Sora conclude the Heartless must be responsible for that theft as well, though Finkelstein doesn’t agree.
 He’s the witness, I suppose he knows best.
 Whatever Finkelstein’s concerns, Jack and Sora decide to trap the present thief, by imposing on Santa and asking him to use his machines to make bait.